BarnabasG/api-coverage/README.md

 ## Framework Support

+Works automatically with FastAPI and Flask applications.

 ### FastAPI

-Works automatically with FastAPI applications.
-The plugin detects FastAPI apps and uses the TestClient for coverage tracking.

 ```python
 from fastapi import FastAPI